 The Answer May Be Someplace In Between

-From a woman who adopted after 4 miscarriages and failed infertility treatment and then was able to get pregnant and give birth 3 years after she adopted:
+From a woman who adopted after four miscarriages and failed infertility treatment and then was able to get pregnant and give birth three years after she adopted:

-That being said, it is very important to work through the grief associated with infertility.
-Some people will tell you that you need to work through it completely BEFORE you ever consider adoption.
-Many of us realize, though, that infertility can affect you for a lifetime, and you can parent successfully without a long wait to deal with it all.
+That being said, working through the grief associated with infertility is very important.
+Some people will tell you that you must work through it entirely BEFORE considering adoption.
+Many realize that infertility can affect you for a lifetime, and you can parent successfully without a long wait to deal with it all.

 Give Yourself Time to Regroup

-No child deserves to just be a place-filler for the child you really want.
+No child deserves to be a place-filler for the child you want.
 It is not the child’s place to be used as therapy for your grief.

 [sws_blue_box box_size=”515″]